What is facilitation? Definition and principles

 Remember that distinction between process and content?
 This is a key aspect of embodying this group service mindset.
 You are responsible for the process—the design of the meeting, the flow of activities—that will help the group achieve their goals, but you are not responsible for the actual content.
 Content should come from the group.

-Early in the process that will lead to an event or workshop, this means designing a process with your specific workshop participants in mind.
-In practice, this includes basic tasks such as considering room setup and when to take breaks.
+Early in the process, supporting the group means designing a process with your specific workshop participants in mind.
+This includes basic tasks such as considering ideal room setup and when to take breaks.

 Once you are actually in the room (virtual or otherwise) with participants, this focus on being in service to the group translates into paying closing attention to group dynamics and how people are feeling.